 However we have seen that customers are very satisfied with their SwissSign certificates and currently act according to the following goodwill regulations: within 30 days of issue, every customer has the choice of a refund or a 100% voucher at the amount of the purchased and revoked (withdrawn) certificate.

 After 30 days the customer receives a voucher for the remaining period of validity of the certificate in question in the event of revocation.

 Of course, this does not affect the warranty obligation of SwissSign regarding advice and the issuing of certificates.

 Reasons for revoking a certificate or declaring it invalid:

 Both the certificate holder and also the CA can revoke a certificate.
 With personal certificates with organization entry the corresponding organization can also request the revocation.
 CA/SwissSign puts revoked certificates (serial number) on the corresponding Certificate Revocation List (CRL) which is publicly accessible and referenced in all SwissSign certificates.

-You can revoke SwissSign certificates in two ways:
+You can revoke SwissSign certificates in three ways:

 Technical terms and contract terms